wilfer9008/Data4Sim/process_prediction/README.md

 The goal is to predict low-level, mid-level and high-level processes from the time series data.
 The code is structured as follows.

 Sequences of data from subjects are segmented into Process Windows Np windows of size Tp.
-So, each segmented window will be of size
-[Tp, S] for S number of features.
+So, each segmented window will be of size [Tp, S] for S number of features.
 These windows will be intended for mid-level prediction.

+## Low Level Prediction
 These Process Windows are then processed by 3 process predictors.
 First, a Process Windows [Np, Tp, S] is segmented into N_lp low-level windows of size T_lp.
 So each Process Window [1, Tp, S] is segmented into -> [1, N_lp, T_lp, S], sequence of low-level windows.
 Second, the predictor will map sequence of low-level windows into a sequence of low-level predictions -> [1, N_lp, K]

+## Mid Level Prediction

 We will have 3 methods for process predictions:
 - Transformer
-  - This network will map a sequence input, either a seque into an output window
 - LSTM
 - HMM-GMM# Process Prediction